Pamir Mountains: Mountain

 The three highest mountains in the Pamirs core are Ismoil Somoni Peak (known from 1932 to 1962 as Stalin Peak, and from 1962 to 1998 as Communism Peak), 7495 m; Ibn Sina Peak (still unofficially known as Lenin Peak), 7134 m; and Peak Korzhenevskaya (Пик Корженевская, Pik Korzhenevskoi), 7105 m.
 In the Eastern Pamirs, China's Kongur Tagh is the highest at 7649 m.

 Among the significant peaks of the Pamir Mountains are the following:

 Remark: The summits of the Kongur and Muztagata Group are in some sources counted as part of the Kunlun, which would make Pik Ismoil Somoni the highest summit of the Pamir.

 Glaciers

-There are many glaciers in the Pamir Mountains, including the 77 km long Fedchenko Glacier, the longest in the former USSR and the longest glacier outside the polar regions.
+There are many glaciers in the Pamir Mountains, including the 77 km long Vanch-Yakh Glacier, the longest in the former USSR and the longest glacier outside the polar regions.
 Approximately 12,500 km2 (ca. 10%) of the Pamirs are glaciated.
 Glaciers in the Southern Pamirs are retreating rapidly.
 Ten percent of annual runoff is supposed to originate from retreating glaciers in the Southern Pamirs.
 In the North-Western Pamirs, glaciers have almost stable mass balances.